 Yet just as history suggests, the extreme volatility in the markets seems like it may be short-lived.
-By early June 2020, the market indexes have shown signs of recovery (see the S & P 500 and the NASDAQ Composite charts).
+By early June 2020, the market indexes have shown signs of recovery.
 Those numbers are good news for those who stayed committed to their trading plans during the uncertainty (or made some adjustments based on market conditions).

 Planning and maintaining a strategy can help traders feel prepared and stay focused during trading sessions.
 However, trading plans can be dynamic and do not have to be set in stone.
 As your experience shapes your trading habits, you may find your current trading plan may not be as effective as it once was.

 If you are considering rewriting your plan, ask yourself if the doubt is coming from a spontaneous panic or from any specific indicators.
 Whether you have changed your goals as a trader or you simply find you are logging more losses than wins, your current trading plan may no longer be working for you.
 The following signs may suggest the need to switch your plan to a more successful strategy.

 Anyone with any experience in the markets would say he is not the same trader today as he was when he started.
 Making mistakes as a beginner is an essential part of learning to improve, and your technique may change as a result.
 For instance, your risk tolerance may evolve over time, whether you felt you were too reckless before or you have gained more confidence with your risk.
 As you discover your strengths and weaknesses as a trader, your trading plan may need to evolve with you.

 YOU HAVE NEW GOALS